dimtass/stupid-projects.com/_posts/2022-05-30-docker-registry-on-sbc.md

 ui-as-standalone-ui-1        | 2022/05/29 11:26:06 [notice] 1#1: start worker process 47
 ui-as-standalone-ui-1        | 2022/05/29 11:26:06 [notice] 1#1: start worker process 48
 ```
+{% enddetails %}

 Now the service is running.

-> Note: Currently the service is not running as a daemon.
+> Currently the service is not running as a daemon.
 You need to create your own service unit to run
-this service as a daemon on reboot, which is not covered here.
+> this service as a daemon on reboot, which is not covered here.
+{: .prompt-info }

 ## Use the registry
 Now on your `host` run this command: